 Order and try out TAPP filters with 30 days money back guarantee from this website or order from Amazon.

 - Residents and visitors can drink the tap water in Rome without worries.

-- If you don’t like the taste then get an affordable water filter such as TAPP 1.
+- If you don’t like the taste or worry about tap water contaminants then get an affordable water filter such as TAPP 2.

 - There are plenty of places to fill up refillable bottles, so always bring one with you.

 - Avoid plastic bottled water whenever you can as it’s bad for your wallet and the environment.